Mbutler22/Wine-Physiochemical-Analysis/README.md

 ## Data Sources
 * We leveraged data from two datasets, related to red and white variants of the "Vinho Verde" wine, from the north of Portugal. https://archive.ics.uci.edu/ml/datasets/Wine+Quality (winequality-red.csv, winequality-white.csv) (P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.)
-In our datasets, there is 1599 observation for the red wine and 4898 for the white wine.
+In our datasets, there is 1599 observations for the red wine and 4898 for the white wine.
 In each dataset there are 12 variables:
   * Volatile Acidity: the amount of acetic acids in wine, which at too high of levels can lead to an unpleasant, vinegar taste Higher levels indicating wine spoilage.
   * Total Sulfur Dioxide (SO2): is the amount of free & bound forms of SO2.
 Legal limit in US is 350 mg/l.
 SO2 is required to make high-quality wines that can stand the test of time.
 Sweeter wines usally get a little bit more for extra protection.
   * Free Sulfur Dioxide (SO2): it prevents microbial growth and the oxidation of wine.
 SO2 that is present in wine but has not yet reacted is considered “free.”
 Free SO2 content is usually around 25 mg/L at bottling time for the whites and 30 mg/L for the reds.